ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 # ToastMessage
 Toast messages are small alerts that provide updates about a process.
 They shouldn't be used to notify the user that they need to do something.
-The `ToastMessage` component renders a responsive box-model layout component.

 <!-- STORY -->